 To do well on the GED® RLA test, you must be able to write clearly, read closely, understand written texts, and be able to edit Standard English correctly in written form.

 The GED exam includes four independent subtests that cover the academic subject fields of Math (Mathematical Reasoning), Literacy (Reasoning through Language-Arts), Science, and Social Studies.

-The GED RLA subtest covers language use and grammar, identifying ideas and supporting details, creating arguments, and also important is GED Reading for Meaning.
+The GED RLA subtest covers language use and grammar, identifying ideas and supporting details, creating arguments, and also important is the GED Reading for Meaning concept.